 Python comes in two major versions: Python 2 and Python 3.
 All of the examples in this book use Python 3, and if you try to follow along in Python 2 you will get pretty confused.
 In a few places, I show Python command lines, and when I do I call the Python binary

 python3.
-Your system might be different (but probably won’t be).
+Your system might use something else, but probably doesn’t.

 As you’re following along with the text, or implementing exercises, you’ll frequently want to test or debug your web browser.
 Here are a few tips on doing that.

-Testing against browsers: Except where explicitly noted, the web browser developed in this book is intended to match the behavior of real web browsers.
-That means you can always see the correct behavior by firing up your favorite web browser on the same pages that you’re testing your web browser on.
-Use this any time you’re unsure what the correct behavior in some situation is.
-Often there’s no rhyme or reason to what browsers do in some edge case.
+Test against browsers: Except where explicitly noted, the web browser developed in this book should match the behavior of real web browsers.
+If you’re unsure what the correct behavior in some situation is, fire up your favorite web browser on an example page.
+Often there’s no rhyme or reason to what browsers do on edge cases.
 Looking at the real thing is the best way to find out.

 python3 -m http.server